matteing/am-keyman/README.md

 ## Using Keyman (pip)

-The CLI utility is published on PyPA:
+The CLI utility is published on PyPI:

 ```bash
 pip install am-keyman